► New Volkswagen T-Cross tested

 What’s the interior like?

-Unsurprisingly, very similar to the Polo in most regards, with eminently sensible ergonomics and an angular styling theme.
+Vintage Volkswagen.
+It's a clean, utilitarian place to be, and features everything you'd want and need at this price point.
+Style-wise, it's unsuprisingly very similar to the Polo in most regards, with eminently sensible ergonomics and an angular styling theme.
 It’s all quite sober, although some jazzily coloured panels are available to liven it up.

 The elevated hip-point makes it feel bigger than a supermini, and there’s a relatively upmarket ambience overall but the quality of plastics disappoints.